jazmin10/GifTastic/README.md

 ![landingPage](assets/images/landingPage.png)

-#### Selecting a characters
+#### Selecting a character

 ![selectPage](assets/images/selectPage.png)

 #### Adding a new button to the list

-For this example, I added Kylo Ren to the list.
+For this example, I added C3PO to the list.

 ![newButtonPage](assets/images/newButtonPage.png)